-PowerSynth is an electronic design automation (EDA) tool that can synthesize and optimize multichip power module (MCPM) layouts with significantly faster than any commercial tools.
+PowerSynth is an electronic design automation (EDA) tool that can synthesize and optimize multi-chip power module (MCPM) layouts with significantly faster than any commercial tools.
 PowerSynth currently performs multi-objective optimization to produce Pareto-front solutions to the proper placement of power semiconductor device die and the routing of metal traces on ceramic substrates.
-The tool accounts for temperature distributions and electrical parasities as a function of the layout geometries that it considers.
+The tool accounts for temperature distributions and electrical parasitics as a function of the layout geometries that it considers.
 This tool has been hardware-validated.
 Continued research on this project will further elaborate the capabilities by extending the work to greater fidelity in thermal, electrical, and mechanical domains.

-1.1.2 About Version 2.1
+1.1.2 About Version 2.2

-As a part of PowerSynth continuous research and development, this version (v2.1) offers a command line interface and graphical user interface (GUI) to both Linux and Windows machines to the users with a significant improvement in layout representation and generation methodology.
-Some of the major features in this version include:
+As part of PowerSynth continuous research and development, this version (v2.2) offers a command line interface and a graphical user interface (GUI) to Linux and Windows machines to users with a significant improvement in layout representation and generation methodology.
+Some of the major features in this version include the following:

-- Implement hierarchical optimization for layout generation (version 2.1). - Add Multi-Objective Particle Swarm Optimization (MOPSO) as a new optimization algorithm for layout generation (version 2.1). - Extended layout handling from module to converter design (version 2.1).
-It is noted that the converter layout design is in the experimental phase. - New modular and hierarchical software architecture for PowerSynth 2.0 (shown in Figure 1). - Both graphical user interface (GUI) and command-line interface (CLI) for the user's flexibility. - Generic layout representation technique for complex (2D/2.5D/3D) geometry handling. - Hierarchical constraint-aware, generic, efficient, and scalable layout generation methodology. - Heretogeneous components handling. - Both intra-layer (wire bond) and inter-layer (via) interconnects handling capability. - Voltage-current dependent intra-layer (2D) reliability constraints handling. - Arbitrary number of passive layers in the layer stack. - Initial(single) layout performance evaluation. - Hardware-validated partial element equivalent circuit (PEEC) based built-in model for 2D/2.5D layouts and FastHenry for 3D layouts electrical performance evaluation. - Hardware-validated, ParaPower thermal model. - Optimization algorithm options: randomization and genetic algorithm (NSGAII). - Most of the state-of-the-art packaging technology (2D/2.5D/3D wire-bonded, wire bondless, hybrid) can be considered for optimization.
+- Implement a hierarchical framework for handling custom components (version 2.2). - Develop a new layout synthesis framework for power converter and PCB designs (version 2.2). - Extending the device types to allow user-defined components for power converter designs (version 2.2). - Implement an integrated multi-objective electro-thermal optimization (version 2.2). - Define the efficiency index as an electrical objective design for converters (version 2.2). - New modular and hierarchical software architecture for PowerSynth 2.0 (shown in Figure 1). - Both graphical user interface (GUI) and command-line interface (CLI) for the user's flexibility. - Generic layout representation technique for complex (2D/2.5D/3D) geometry handling. - Hierarchical constraint-aware, generic, efficient, and scalable layout generation methodology. - Heretogeneous components handling. - Both intra-layer (wire bond) and inter-layer (via) interconnects handling capability. - Voltage-current dependent intra-layer (2D) reliability constraints handling. - Arbitrary number of passive layers in the layer stack. - Initial(single) layout performance evaluation. - Hardware-validated partial element equivalent circuit (PEEC) based built-in model for 2D/2.5D layouts and FastHenry for 3D layouts electrical performance evaluation. - Hardware-validated, ParaPower thermal model.